michailidisa/pneumonia-detection/README.md

 # Pneumonia 3-Class Classification

-The code used for my submissions, achieved a 86.84% accuracy on Pricate Results ranking 2nd in the in-class Kaggle competition
+The code used for my submissions, achieved a 86.84% accuracy on Private Results ranking 2nd in the in-class Kaggle competition

 ## Goal